ajay-sundaram/azure-docs/articles/event-hubs/event-hubs-dotnet-framework-getstarted-send.md

 ### Add the Event Hubs NuGet package

 1. In Solution Explorer, right-click the **Sender** project, and then click **Manage NuGet Packages for Solution**.
-2. Click the **Browse** tab, then search for `WindowsAzure.ServiceBus`.
+2. Click the **Browse** tab, then search for `Microsoft.Azure.EventHubs`.
 Click **Install**, and accept the terms of use.

     ![Install Service Bus NuGet package](./media/event-hubs-dotnet-framework-getstarted-send/create-sender-csharp2.png)

-    Visual Studio downloads, installs, and adds a reference to the [Azure Service Bus library NuGet package](https://www.nuget.org/packages/WindowsAzure.ServiceBus).
+    Visual Studio downloads, installs, and adds a reference to the [Azure Service Bus library NuGet package](https://www.nuget.org/packages/Microsoft.Azure.EventHubs).

 ### Write code to send messages to the event hub